 Parents/Guardians can follow their student's progress online.
-Parents/Guardians can access the PowerSchool parent portal to check their student's attendance and current grades.
+Parents/Guardians can access the PowerSchool parent portal to check their student's attendance and current grades broken down by learning target.
 Parents/Guardians can also use PowerSchool to email teachers directly.
-Parents/Guardians can also visit the Parent Center to access the PowerSchool website on campus.
+Parents/Guardians can also visit the Main Office to access the PowerSchool website on campus.